stat545ubc-2025/Assignment-B1-Joy-Yu/Assignment-B1.md

 #' @return the summary result
 group_summary <- function(data, ...) {

+    # check if the input data is a data frame or tibble
     if (!is.data.frame(data)){
         stop("Input must be a data frame or tibble.")
     }